 Copyright 2010 Elena Davidiak

 Davidiak, Elena.
 "One? ¿Dos?
 Drei!
-A study of code switching in child trilingualism." dissertation, University of Iowa, 2010.
+A study of code switching in child trilingualism."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.